-- In December 2021, the Company acquired International Master Products Corporation ("IMP"), based in Michigan, U.S., for \$61.4 million net of cash acquired.
-IMP is a leading provider of labels and tags for the U.S. horticulture industry through digitally enabled design software, expanding Avery's direct-to-consumer business. - In December 2021, the Company acquired Lodging Access Systems, LLC, ("LAS"), based in Florida, U.S., for \$26.4 million, net of cash acquired.
+- In April 2022, the Company acquired Adelbras Indústria e Comércio de Adesivos Ltda. and Amazon Tape Indústria e Comércio de Fitas Adesivas Ltda. (collectively "Adelbras"), headquartered in Vinhedo near São Paulo, Brazil, for approximately \$152.3 million net of cash and debt.
+Adelbras is a producer of adhesive tapes sold through retailers and distributors to consumers and small businesses under the Adelbras brand name.
+The new business is reported as part of Avery. - In January 2022, the Company acquired privately owned McGavigan Holdings Ltd. ("McGavigan"), headquartered in Glasgow, Scotland, and with significant manufacturing operations in China, for \$103.6 million, net of cash acquired and debt assumed.
+McGavigan is a leading supplier of "in mould" decorated components for automotive interiors and forms an integral part of CCL Design. - In December 2021, the Company acquired International Master Products Corporation ("IMP"), based in Michigan, U.S., for \$70.8 million, net of cash acquired.
+IMP is a leading provider of labels and tags for the U.S. horticulture industry through digitally enabled design software; it is reported as part of Avery. - In December 2021, the Company acquired Lodging Access Systems, LLC, ("LAS"), based in Florida, U.S., for \$26.4 million, net of cash acquired.
 LAS is a leading supplier of digitally printed and encoded RFID key cards, wrist bands and key fobs for access controls.
-LAS further expands Avery's direct-to-consumer business. - In December 2021, the Company acquired the pharmaceutical leaflet printing press and customer list from the Laramara Foundation in Sao Paulo, Brazil, for \$0.8 million.
-These assets were added to the CCL Segment. - In December 2021, the Company acquired Forever Blue Investimentos e Participacoes S.A. (d.b.a.
-"Tecnoblu"), headquartered in Blumenau, Brazil, for \$17.7 million net of cash and debt.
-Tecnoblu is now a part of the Checkpoint Apparel Labeling Solutions business ("ALS"). - In December 2021, the company acquired Desarrollo e Investigación S.A. de C.V. and Fuzetouch PTE LTD (Singapore) (collectively "D&F") headquartered in San Luis Potosi, Mexico, for approximately \$51.3 million net of cash acquired.
-D&F is a leading supplier of graphic interface control panels and assemblies and now trades as "CCL Design." - In July 2021, the Company acquired the Uniter Group of companies ("Uniter"), based in A Coruña, Spain, with operations in Europe, Asia and North Africa for approximately \$50.4 million, including debt assumed and net of cash acquired.
-Uniter's five factories are part of the Checkpoint ALS business. - In July 2021, the Company acquired privately owned Plum Paper LLC ("Plum"), based in California, U.S., for approximately \$26.3 million, net of cash acquired.
+LAS further expands Avery's direct-to-consumer business. - In December 2021, the Company acquired the pharmaceutical leaflet printing press and customer list from the Laramara Foundation in São Paulo, Brazil, for \$0.8 million.
+These assets were added to the CCL Segment. - In December 2021, the Company acquired Forever Blue Investimentos e Participações S.A. (d.b.a.
+"Tecnoblu"), headquartered in Blumenau, Brazil, for \$17.7 million, net of cash and debt.
+Tecnoblu is now a part of the Checkpoint Apparel Labeling Solutions business ("ALS"). - In December 2021, the Company acquired Desarrollo e Investigación S.A. de C.V. and Fuzetouch PTE LTD (Singapore) (collectively "D&F") headquartered in San Luis Potosí, Mexico, for approximately \$51.3 million, net of cash acquired.
+D&F is a leading supplier of graphic interface control panels and assemblies and now trades as "CCL Design." - In July 2021, the Company acquired the Uniter Group of companies ("Uniter"), based in A Coruña, Spain, with operations in Europe, Asia and North Africa, for approximately \$50.4 million, including debt assumed and net of cash acquired.
+Uniter's five factories are part of the Checkpoint ALS business.

+- In July 2021, the Company acquired privately owned Plum Paper LLC ("Plum"), based in California, U.S., for approximately \$26.3 million, net of cash acquired.
 Plum is a leading supplier of personalized planners and is part of Avery's growing direct-to-consumer business. - In May 2021, the Company acquired privately held Lux Global Label Asia Pte.
-Ltd. ("LUX"), based in Singapore for approximately \$9.4 million, net of cash.
+Ltd. ("LUX"), based in Singapore, for approximately \$9.4 million, net of cash.
 LUX produces decorative labels for global consumer product customers in the ASEAN region.
-LUX now trades as "CCL Label Singapore."
+LUX now trades as "CCL Label Singapore." - In April 2021, the Company acquired the assets of Europack Packaging and Fluid Management GmbH ("Europack") for approximately \$0.9 million.
+Europack was added to the CCL Segment.